708.453.2570

 Yes.
 We work with engineers from established OEMs on rapid prototype orders.
 Our goal is to develop long-term partnerships with OEMs where we support all their spring and wire form needs, from prototypes to production quantities.
 We prefer not to work with solo inventors or design engineering firms that only order prototype quantities.

 Our knowledgeable staff can help OEM engineers throughout the challenging phase of prototyping by offering advice and design review.
-Learn more about our rapid prototyping services or contact us for more information.
+Contact us for more information.

 Yes.
 Master Spring has the machinery, skills, and experience to make in-house tooling to save cost and time.
 We normally purchase a full set of standard tooling that covers the wire diameter range for each machine that we own.
 Most orders do not require custom tools because of our large tooling inventory and the flexibility of our high-tech forming machines.